awodell12/SimpliefiedLogo/doc/DESIGN_PLAN.md

 Front End Internal API
 * Visualizer:
-    * features:
+    * Features:
         * Allows us to enter in text and see it
         * See resulting errors in user friendly way
-        * set the pen color (with a button)
+        * Set the pen color (with a button)
-        * see commands previously run
+        * See commands previously run
-        * see user defined commands currently available
+        * See user defined commands currently available
-        * choose a language in which slogo commands are understood (with a button/menu)
+        * Choose a language in which SLogo commands are understood (with a drop-down menu)
-        * get help about available commands
+        * Get help about available commands
 * TurtleView:
-    * constructor
+    * Constructor
         * See the results of the turtle executing commands displayed visually
     * set turtle pos
     * set turtle heading
     * set image
         * set an image to use for the turtle
     * set background color
-        * set the background color of turtle viewing area
+        * Set the background color of turtle viewing area
     * owns Path objects
     * addPath: passes in 2 Points (start, end) and a color
     * clearPath
+        * Removes all paths in the turtle viewing area
 * CommandBox:
     * constructor
     * get contents